plabradorjr/surgi_app/README.md

 ## What is it?

 SurgiApp is an open-content collaborative database.
 A simple content management system.
-While at a minimum viable product phase, it is designed to keep track of instruments and it's exact location.
+While at a minimum viable product phase, it is designed to keep track of instruments and its' exact location.

 # Purpose